blurfquarf/covidMatthieuLucasMaxou/Readme.md

 Day is set to 2 minutes, 1 hour is 5 seconds!
 QR-code has to be copied correctly from catering terminal (no extra spaces).
+BTW-numbers should be unique!

+DEMO:
+2 same place, 1 different
+3 same place (1 fetch tuples, 1 not)

 USAGE PROGRAM:
 1) enroll caterings